arf111/Social-Distance-Awareness/README.md

 # Social-Distance-Awareness
 Project measuring if people follow the appropriate distance between themselves in order to prevent dispersement of COVID-19 disease.

 - Bird eye view is implemented to precisely measure the distance between detected objects.
+The red lines indicate the violated distance (6 ft).
 - For detection, Yolov5 model is used.

 <img src='imgs/SDAware.gif'>